 Localization.
-It’s a word that’s becoming increasingly relevant for the modern day marketer.
-When entering new markets you need to: “think global, but act local” to achieve success as a business.
+It’s a word that’s becoming increasingly relevant for the modern business owner.
+When entering new markets you need to: “think global, but act local” to achieve success.

-To help you avoid potential pitfalls, we’re taking a look at how to improve your localization strategy and make it adaptable on a local level.
+And, whilst language is just the beginning of a localization strategy, we’ll help you avoid other potential pitfalls and take a look at how to improve your overall localization strategy and make it adaptable on a local level with our localization checklist.

 “The process of making something local in character or restricting it to a particular place.”